Wood County, Texas: Historic election results

+Elections mapped by Precinct

+2024

+Republican: Donald Trump won every precinct with total percentages of over 80%.
+Nikki Haley came in second in every precinct.

+For more election results in Wood County, see this group of maps.

 Education

 Early schools

 There were a number of so-called "subscription schools" in Wood County after 1854, when free public schools in Texas were on the rise due to legislative action.
 In 1852, a log schoolhouse in the western part of the county near Chaney Crossing on Lake Fork was built.
 By 1854, school was being taught in Quitman.
 By 1859, Quitman had three schools that required tuition to be paid.

 On January 8, 1884, the Texas legislature required the county to be divided into free public school districts.
 The school districts established by the legislature were Quitman, Lone Star, Myrtle Springs, Forest Hill, Cartwright, Caney, Rock Hill, Forest Home, Winnsboro, Chalybeate Springs, Spring Hill, Smyrna, Cold Springs, Shady Grove, Center Point, Pleasant Grove, Floyd's Common Ridge, Mount Pisgah, Liberty, Sand Springs, Fletcher, Pleasant Divide, Friendship, Lone Pint, Salem, Webster, Persimmon Grove, Cottonwood, Macedonia, Concord, New Hope, Dyess, Mount Enterprise, and "Albia" (Alba).
 Free school districts for African Americans were established at Quitman, Cedar Tree, Robinson's Chapel, Muddy Creek, Mount Zion, Tranquil, Center, Hawkins, Shiloh and "District 48" which encompassed all of the district west of Lake Fork.